pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/74 💍 Brand Userables/21 💍💳 Userable pay salesperson.md

-💍 Userables to pay a salesperson FAQ
+💍 Userables to pay a salesperson
 ===

 > [Userables 💍](<01 💍 Userable thing.md>) allow customers to pay without battery on their devices.